Skip to content

 Getting started

-This guide walks you through building an autonomous agent that pays for its own inference and compute using Coinbase AgentKit and the @libertai/agentkit-plugin.
+Build an autonomous agent that pays for its own inference and onchain compute with Coinbase AgentKit and the @libertai/agentkit-plugin (TypeScript) or libertai-agentkit-plugin (Python).

 Prerequisites